Top 11 Beauty Trends (2024-2025)

 Infinite Chrome Flakes create a bold metallic accent.

 Chrome nail polish and accents are another way the trend is showing up at fashion shows and on social media.

-On Instagram, #chromenails has more than 2 million posts.
+On Instagram, #chromenails has around 2.5 million posts.

 Chrome nails can be a subtle way to update a manicure.